-To support the green routes concept, we have also produced an Active Travel Strategy.
-This outlines a supporting programme of measures and details how the green routes to venue and active travel will be fully integrated into the Games transport offer.
+To support the green routes concept, we will produce an Active Travel Strategy.
+This strategy will outline a supporting programme of measures and detail how the green routes to venue and active travel will be fully integrated into the Games transport offer.